mkorkmaz/Ode-to-Our-JR-Developers/README.md

 # Ode to Our JR PHP Developers
-## Self-service Code Review and Fix Before Commit & Push The Changes
+## Self-service Code Review and Code Fixing Before Committing & Pushing The Changes

 ### What you need?